sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 ### 2.1 Features currently planned, but not yet implemented:
 - Windows Installer
-- Query Module Python - replace api.js
-- RCON Module Python - replace MCRCON
-- Save IP
-- Save RCON Password
-- Multiple Servers
-- Store PW, IP, Port in Sqlite3 DB
-- Multiple RCON Passwords
-- Server Query Status
+- Server Query Status time-based
-- Map Images
+- Map Images Integration
+- Full Monitor view for up to nine servers at a time
-- Integrate custom maps
+- Integrate custom mapswitch
 - Let users add own maps
 - Allow custom travel commands
-- Allow say command
-- Integrate other rcon commands
-- Integrate Kick
+- Integrate Kick form
-- Integrate Ban
+- Integrate Ban form
-- Allow Ban for specific time
+- Allow Ban for specific time in a form
 - Integrate Reason why kicked/banned
 - Select game mode for next map
-- Using a minimalistic Discord Bot for map changes - role-based
-- Database for all maps and travel commands
+- Database entries for all maps and travel commands

 ## 3. Installation and Deinstallation
-- Download, Unzip in one folder and execute isrt_v0.4.2.py-file with Python 3.x and above or on Windows just call ISRT_v0.4.2.exe!
+- Download, Unzip in one folder and execute isrt_v0.4.2.py-file with Python 3.x and above or on Windows just execute ISRT_v0.4.2.exe!
+(Make sure that folders db and img are in the same folder as the exe file!!!
 - For deinstalling, just delete folder or file

 ## 4. Commands and usage